KDE/digikam-doc/post_processing/metadata_editor.rst

 Properties
 ~~~~~~~~~~

-This view record workflow properties.
+This view records workflow properties.

     - **Release date** and **Release time**: these checkbox allows to edit the earliest intended usable date, time, and zone of intellectual content.
 Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset time-stamp to the current date of computer.
     - **Expiration date** and **Expiration time**: these checkbox allows to edit the latest intended usable date, time, and zone of intellectual content.
 Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset time-stamp to the current date of computer.